 Our views on land and farming

-We care for nearly 260,000 hectares of land across England, Wales and Northern Ireland.
 We were formed to look after places of historic interest and natural beauty for the benefit of everyone.
-It’s at the heart of everything we do.
+That includes nearly 260,000 hectares of land we are proud to care for across England, Wales and Northern Ireland.

 Our ambitions for the land in our care

 We’re already feeling the effects of a changing climate, and we need to adapt our land and the ways we manage it to be resilient to hotter temperatures and extreme weather.
-Britain’s wildlife is also in danger, with more than half of species in decline and 15 per cent of wildlife under threat of extinction.
+The UK's wildlife is also in danger.
+According to the report State of Nature 2023, the abundance of species studied in the UK has declined by 19 per cent on average since records began in 1970.
+It also found that nearly 16 per cent of species in Britain are under threat of extinction.

 How we plan to play our part:

-- We’re committed to delivering 25,000 hectares of newly created or restored priority wildlife habitats by 2025, to reverse the decline in wildlife on the land in our care.
+- We’ll create or restore 25,000 hectares of priority wildlife habitats by 2025, to reverse the decline in wildlife on the land in our care.

-- At least 50 per cent of farmland in our care will be nature-friendly by 2025, with protected habitats for plants and animals including hedgerows, field margins, ponds and woodland.
+- We'll ensure at least 50 per cent of farmland in our care is nature-friendly by 2025, with protected habitats for plants and animals including hedgerows, field margins, ponds and woodland.

 - We’ll reduce our emissions from land and create healthy habitats that support nature and capture carbon, including establishing 20 million trees, to support our plan to become carbon net zero by 2030.